enzo-cezarg/app-orders/README.md

 	// This application is being developed using Lazarus with Horse and it's mainly in Portuguese.
 	// Also, it was created by Alexandre Magno, I'm publishing it only for learning purposes and for version control.

+	// Feel free to download it, modificate it if you want and try the software yourself!!

 	* REQUIRED PACKAGES:
 	- indylaz;
 	- LazUtils;